-As the human coronavirus, COVID-19, continues to spread, so do rumors and myths.
-While disease centers and experts scramble to research the virus so they can develop a vaccine, there are a few things we can do to help prevent it.
+As COVID-19 continues to spread, so do rumors and myths.
+While disease centers and experts scramble to research the virus so they can develop a vaccine, we’ve learned there are a few things we can do to help prevent it.
 However, it’s important to separate the facts from the fiction regarding coronavirus prevention.

 Below are some of the most common myths and some expert opinions about them.

 Myth 1: Spraying Alcohol or Chlorine on Your Body Kills Coronaviruses